Isaac Heeney

-Isaac Heeney (born 5 May 1996) is a professional Australian rules footballer playing with the Sydney Swans in the Australian Football League.
+Isaac Heeney (born 5 May 1996) is an Australian rules footballer who plays for the Sydney Swans in the Australian Football League (AFL).

 Early life

 Heeney was born in Maitland, New South Wales, to mother Rochelle and father Adam.
 He grew up in the Hunter Region.
 He received primary level education at Black Hill Public School in Black Hill.
 He then attended All Saints College.
 He began playing soccer at the age of 7 and managed to kick 68 goals in 12 games.
-Shortly after he picked up a cricket bat and played an age level above his own.
+Shortly after, he picked up a cricket bat and played an age level above his own.
 He had a batting average of 216.
-He also travelled with his school to compete in a Sydney rugby league tournament and scored 5 tries in his team's grand final victory.
+He also travelled with his school to compete in a Sydney rugby league tournament and scored five tries in his team's grand final victory.

 Heeney played his junior football for the Cardiff Hawks in the Black Diamond Australian Football League.
-A highly rated junior player, he joined the Sydney Swans' Academy at the age of 12 years.
+A highly rated junior player, he joined the Sydney Swans Academy at the age of 12 years.
 He moved to Sydney for his draft year, completing his final year of school at Waverley College; he lived with a host family in South Coogee and played in the NEAFL for the Swans reserves team.

-Heeney later revealed he was the only student throughout his entire schooling that played Australian rules football and would have quit in favour of rugby league had the Swans' academy not existed.
+Heeney later revealed he was the only student throughout his entire schooling that played Australian rules football and would have quit in favour of rugby league had the Swans Academy not existed.
 He grew up supporting the Swans and idolised Ryan O'Keefe as a child.
-Heeney is also an avid fan of the National Rugby League, and supports the Sydney Roosters club.
+Heeney is also an avid fan of the National Rugby League and supports the Sydney Roosters club.